AND WE ALL FALL DOWN - TRUE STORIES OF A TRUE GHOST TOWN

 The Rise and Fall

-Many of the towns in the Black Range were one-ore towns.
-Generally, it was gold or silver.
-In the case of Lake Valley, it was silver.
-In the early 1870’s Lake Valley was nothing more than a stage stop known by various names; Sierra City, Daly, and Lake City.
-In 1878 silver was discovered in the area and a Post Office was established - which required an official name - Lake Valley.
-In 1882 the fabled Bridal Chamber (photo above) was discovered, an incredibly rich strike with the walls of the chamber coated in native silver (entrance shown here).
+incredibly rich strike with the walls of the chamber coated in native silver (entrance shown here).
 Lake Valley moved to its current location at that time.
 In 1882, only months after the chamber was discovered, a piece of silver weighing close to 440 pounds was mined from the Bridal Chamber and exhibited at the World Exposition in Denver.
-At today’s silver prices that piece of silver was worth about $225,000.
-In all more than 2,500,000 ounces of silver was mined from the Bridal Chamber (today [3/18/2013] that amount of silver would be valued at just over $70M if sold on the open market. - note, however, that some sources quote production at $2,775,000 - dollars, not ounces.)
-The photograph (below) is of downtown Lake Valley in about 1890.
+At today’s silver prices that piece of silver was worth about $275,000.
+There are claims that more than 2,500,000 ounces of silver was mined from the Bridal Chamber - note, however, that some sources quote production at $2,775,000 - dollars, not ounces.)
+The photograph below is of downtown Lake Valley in about 1880.

-Cope et al
+Cope et al.

 Mining in the west has a nasty reputation.
 That reputation was well deserved in the case of Lake Valley.
 The mines at Lake Valley were owned by the Sierra Grande Mining Company.
 Whitaker Wright established the holding company and increased his wealth immensely by selling $5 million shares in his company all over the world.
 It is reported that the Sierra Grande Company was paying out $100,000 a month in dividends at this time.
 His business practices were based on misleading and often fraudulent information.
 He died a rather dramatic death, taking cyanide in a London courtroom rather than going to prison for fraud.